-We encourage you to contact IDX with any questions and to enroll in free credit monitoring through IDX services by calling (833) 416-0856 or going to https://app.idx.us/account-creation/protect and using the Enrollment Code provided above.
-IDX is available Monday through Friday 9 am - 9 pm Eastern Time.
-Please note the deadline to enroll is June 18, 2021.
+To enroll in Credit Monitoring services at no charge, please log on to https://app.idx.us/account-creation/protect and follow the instructions provided.
+When prompted please provide the unique code found above to receive services.
+IDX is available Monday through Friday, 6:00 am - 6:00 pm PST.
+Please note the deadline to enroll is January 3, 2023.

-Again, at this time, there is no evidence that your information has been misused.
-However, we encourage you to take full advantage of this service offering.
+We encourage you to take full advantage of this service offering.
 IDX representatives have been fully versed on the incident and can answer questions or concerns you may have regarding protection of your personal information.

-Enclosed with this letter is additional information regarding the resources available to you, and the steps that you can take to further protect your personal information.
+Enclosed you will find additional information regarding the resources available to you, and the steps that you can take to further protect your personal information.